-The development would create 18 bed-sit flats for staff accommodation.
+The development would create 18 self-contained studio rooms for staff accommodation.
 Should permission be granted, the property will need to be conditioned to ensure that it used only for the purpose intended - i.e. to accommodate staff working at the St Brides Hotel.
 The proposal is considered to be acceptable in principle.

 The proposal will also require a Section 106 agreement to detail the linking of the property known as Coed Derw and St Brides Spa Hotel to ensure that the proposed site for staff accommodation is tied to the hotel facility it is serving.
-The legal agreement has not been chased at this time given the concerns raised by officers and due to the recommendation of refusal.
-However, a completed legal agreement would be required prior to any consent being granted, should the proposal be approved.
+A draft legal agreement has now been submitted by the agent for consideration.
+A completed legal agreement would be required prior to any consent being granted, should the proposal be approved.